darrelmiller/api-manifest/draft-miller-api-manifest.md

 ## Request Info Object {#requestInfo}

 Each Request Info object contains a `uriTemplate` [RFC6570] and a corresponding HTTP `method`.
-The values are used to identify one or more operations defined in the API description referenced in the Api Dependency{{api-dependency}}.
-The  `excludes` property when set to `true` can be used to eliminate specific operations included by another Request Info {{requestInfo}}.
+The values are used to identify an operation defined in the API description referenced in the Api Dependency{{api-dependency}}.
+If the API Dependency{{api-dependency}} contains a `apiDeploymentBaseUrl` then uriTemplate values that resolve to a relative reference MUST be relative to the `apiDeploymentBaseUrl`.
 The `dataClassification` property is a list of URIs used to indicate privacy classifications of the data being transmitted via the HTTP request.

 ~~~ cddl